core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 --- abstract

-This document defines Group Object Security for Constrained RESTful Environments (Group OSCORE), providing end-to-end security of CoAP messages exchanged between members of a group, and preserving independence from the transport layer.
-In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured as in unicast communications using OSCORE.
-That is, end-to-end security with source authentication is provided for CoAP group requests sent by a client to the group, and for related CoAP responses sent by multiple servers.
+This document defines Group Object Security for Constrained RESTful Environments (Group OSCORE), providing end-to-end security of CoAP messages exchanged between members of a group, e.g. using IP multicast.
+In particular, the described approach defines how OSCORE should be used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and the corresponding CoAP responses.

 --- middle

 # Introduction # {#intro}

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks {{RFC7228}}.
 Group communication for CoAP {{I-D.dijk-core-groupcomm-bis}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies, improve performance and reduce bandwidth utilization.
 Use cases include lighting control, integrated building control, software and firmware updates, parameter and configuration updates, commissioning of constrained networks, and emergency multicast (see {{sec-use-cases}}).
-This specification defines a security protocol for Group communication for CoAP {{I-D.dijk-core-groupcomm-bis}}.
+This specification defines the security protocol for Group communication for CoAP {{I-D.dijk-core-groupcomm-bis}}.

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} describes a security protocol based on the exchange of protected CoAP messages.
-OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a receipient, also in the presence of intermediaries.
+OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a recipient, independent of transport also in the presence of intermediaries.
 To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object, which replaces the authenticated and encrypted fields in the protected message.

-This document defines Group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group, and preserving independence from the transport layer.
-In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured as in unicast communications using OSCORE.
-That is, end-to-end security is provided for CoAP group requests sent by a client to the group, and for related CoAP responses sent by multiple servers.
-Group OSCORE provides source authentication of all CoAP messages exchanged within the group, by means of digital signatures produced through private keys of sender devices and embedded in the protected CoAP messages.
-Just like OSCORE, Group OSCORE is independent from the transport layer and works over any layer over which CoAP works.
+This document defines Group OSCORE, providing the same end-to-end security properties as OSCORE in the case where CoAP requests have multiple recipients.
+In particular, the described approach defines how OSCORE should be used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and the corresponding CoAP responses.

+Group OSCORE provides source authentication of CoAP requests by means of digital signatures produced with the private key of the client and embedded in the protected CoAP messages.
+CoAP responses from the server may be digitally signed by the private key of the server or integrity protected with a symmetric key derived from a pairwise security context derived from client and server asymmetric keys.

-As defined in {{I-D.dijk-core-groupcomm-bis}}, Group OSCORE is the security protocol to use for applications that rely on CoAP group communication using UDP/IP multicast as the underlying data transport.
-As in OSCORE, it is still possible to simultaneously rely on DTLS {{RFC6347}} to protect hop-by-hop communication between a sender and a proxy (and vice versa), and between a proxy and a recipient (and vice versa), e.g. in order to protect the routing information of packets from observers.
+Just like OSCORE, Group OSCORE is independent of transport layer and works wherever CoAP does.
+Group communication for CoAP {{I-D.dijk-core-groupcomm-bis}} uses UDP/IP multicast as the underlying data transport.

+As with OSCORE, it is possible to combine Group OSCORE with communication security on other layers.
+One example is the use of transport layer security, such as DTLS {{RFC6347}}, between one client and one proxy (and vice versa), or between one proxy and one server (and vice versa), in order to protect the routing information of packets from observers.
 Note that DTLS cannot be used to secure messages sent over IP multicast.

-Group OSOCORE defines two modes of operation.
-The full mode supports all COSE algorithms as well as signature verification from intermediaries.
-The optimized mode supports only certain COSE algorithms and does not support signature verification from intermediaries.
+Group OSCORE defines different modes of operation:

+* In the signature mode, Group OSCORE requests and responses are digitally signed.
+The signature mode supports all COSE algorithms as well as signature verification by intermediaries.

-Furthermore, {{sec-pairwise-protection}} describes a third mode of operation, which allows two group members to exchange both requests and responses protected with pairwise keying material.
-This pairwise protection mode builds on the responses of the optimized mode.
+* The pairwise mode allows two group members to exchange (unicast) OSCORE requests and responses protected with symmetric keys.
+These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the two group members.
+This allows for shorter integrity tags and therefore lower message overhead.

+* In the (hybrid) optimized mode, the CoAP requests are digitally signed as in the signature mode, and the CoAP responses are integrity protected with the symmetric key of the pairwise mode.

+The signature and optimized modes are detailed in the body of this document.
+The pairwise mode is detailed in {{sec-pairwise-protection}}.
+Unless otherwise stated, this specification refers to the signature mode.

 ## Terminology ## {#terminology}